C0DER11101/Neovim-init.lua-/README.md

 ```

 ## <ins>First</ins>
 * We install [`packer.nvim`](https://github.com/wbthomason/packer.nvim#packernvim).
-I found the [bootstrapping](https://github.com/wbthomason/packer.nvim#bootstrapping) a bit easier(not quoting the video, honestly writing), probably because I am a beginner at this.
+I found the [bootstrapping](https://github.com/wbthomason/packer.nvim#bootstrapping) way a bit easier(not quoting the video, honestly writing), probably because I am a beginner at this.
 Copied the code from the bootstrapping section into `plugins.lua` in `lua/core/`.
 * After this, make sure that you require `plugins.lua` in your `nvim/init.lua` file.
 After this, when you reopen `nvim/init.lua` packer will get installed automatically.

 ## <ins>Second</ins>